NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 Our modified `callPackage` now will exactly "know" how to resolve the dependencies through the set defined by `pkgs // packages`.

-Nix' lazyness does us a good favour here and makes this actually possible.
+Nix' laziness does us a good favour here and makes this actually possible.

 ## Summary